I recently wrote a post where I came up with 100 life goals.

 The ones below generally tick none of those boxes!

-I’m not entirely bothered about this for now though…the main purpose of assembling this list isn’t to work out how I plan on reaching these aspirations.
+I’m not entirely bothered about this for now though…the main purpose of assembling this list of dreams in life isn’t to work out how I plan on reaching these aspirations.

 Instead, it’s simply to remind me of my primary intentions, and to keep me on track by making them public.
 I intend to address the finer details one step at a time…

-Anyway, with all that said, here are 37 of my personal goals.
+Anyway, with all that said, here are 37 of my dreams in life.

 This is my primary focus at the moment.